maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  2. at->get_at_mark() really ought to be at->matches(), since that is how it is used.
 * It must be possible to create questions using the dropdown input type.
 Currently there is no way to input the choices.
 * When validating the editing form, also evaluate the Maxima code in the PRTs, using the teacher's model answers.
+* A way to set defaults for many of the options on the question edit form.
+There are two ways we could do it.
+We could make it a system-wide setting, controlled by the admin, just like admins can set defaults for all the quiz settings.
+Alternatively, we could use user_preferences, so the next time you create a STACK question, it uses the same settings as the previous STACK qusetion you created.

 ## Features to add - round two! ##